Flight-Free-UK/flight_free_uk_website/source/posts/100-black-men-walk.html.markdown

 We have borrowed this world.
 We as human beings are co-existing with other species and life-forms and we must act responsibly to pass it on to future generations.

 ##### It is a question of being conscious of our actions and how they impact on others and our planet.
 Think globally, act locally.

-*Maxwell was a guest at our event in February 2021, ‘Destination: UK’, which you can watch here.*